gokulkrishh/data-structures-and-algorithms/README.md

 #### 2. Omega notation (Ω) - (**Average Case**)

-Omega (Ω) notation provides an asymptotic lower bound for an algorithm.
+Omega notation provides an asymptotic lower bound for an algorithm.
 Similar to the best case, average case is not very useful.
 We should be more interested in **worst case**.

 #### 3. BigO notation (O) - (**Worst Case**)

-BigO (O) notation defined the upper bound of an algorithm.
+BigO notation defined the upper bound of an algorithm.
 It bounds the function only from above unlike Theta notation which takes both above and below.

 ##### Example: